SaaSaparilla/saasaparilla.notification/architectural-decision-records/dependencies/0001-kafka.md

 ## Decision Outcome

-Use `rust-rdkafka` for the initial buildout, and switch to a rust-native solution once one is sufficiently mature.
+Use `rust-kafka` for the initial buildout, and switch to a rust-rdkafka if this proves to be insufficient.